 Anyway, back to my mini tutorial.
 My window frames were absolutely disgusting!
 If you saw that first picture on this post, you know what I mean…and that was AFTER I had already tried washing them with Windex a few times.

 I had one of those Ah ha moments and realized that since most of my grief on those window frames were caused by paint that had been sloshed on by a careless previous owner… that I just needed to figure out what would work to remove the paint.

 I decided to give straight Acetone a try and it worked like a charm!

 It worked even better than I had anticipated because it got all the soot off the window frames too.

 How exactly did I do it?
-I got gloves on, and at first tried to use cotton balls that were soaked in the Acetone.
+I first put gloves on (this step is important) , and at first tried to use cotton balls that were soaked in the Acetone.
 That was taking FOREVER though because my windows were so bad so I switched over to using some old rags.
 You can make your own rags by ripping up an old towel, or you could buy some painters rags that are meant to be discarded after use.

 Using the rags with the Acetone was much faster, my only caution to using the rags, instead of cotton balls, is that if you aren’t about to repaint around your windows, you are going to want to tape off around the window frames so that you don’t accidentally remove the paint on the walls surrounding the window.
 I was just about to refinish the room, when I did mine, so I didn’t need to be careful.

 Tip: The Acetone does evaporate fairly quickly, especially if you’re ventilating properly the way that you should be, so make sure to work fast.